dinis-rodrigues/ZarcoAPI-Exercise/README.md

 # ZarcoAPI Exercise

-This project uses Spring and Docker with MongoDB to execute a campaign/merchant API.
+This project uses Spring Boot and Docker with MongoDB to execute a campaign/merchant API.

 ## Run locally